Kate McLennan: Career

 Since then, "the two Kates" have worked together a lot.
 McLennan and McCartney formed their production company called Lead Balloon TV.
 They wrote, produced and starred as an intolerable foodie (McLennan) and a food intolerant (McCartney) in a cooking-based web series called The Katering Show which screened on their YouTube channel in 2014.
 A second season of The Katering Show was screened on the ABC TV and then on ABC iview in 2016.

 In 2017, McLennan and McCartney collaborated on an ABC Television comedy called Get Krack!n, playing exaggerated versions of themselves as breakfast show TV hosts, which screened on ABC iview and in the U.S. Get Krack!n ran for two seasons of eight episodes each, with the final episode going to air in April 2019, with Aboriginal actors and writers Miranda Tapsell and Nakkiah Lui given the stage to make strong statements about racism in Australia.

 In June 2023 an eight-part crime comedy McLennan worked on with McCartney entitled Deadloch and starring Kate Box premiered on Amazon Prime Video.
+The series was a worldwide hit, reaching the top 10 on Prime in over 165 countries, including the UK and the US.
+The second series, set in the Top End, premiered on Amazon on 20 March 2026.